 Duotone chalk-and-charcoal digital arts photo conversion, in copper brown and silver, depicts an abandoned wood structure that once served as a gas station near Chappell Hill, Texas.
 Now it is heavily overgrown with native grasses and vines, flourishing with new springtime growth.
 (Be sure to see the original color photograph from which this was rendered, also available in this gallery.)

 Featured in Beauty Captured, November 2013.
 My sincere thanks!

 Copyright 2012 Connie Steitz Fox.
 All Rights Reserved.
 If you like this image, please click Vote and Favorite, and consider leaving a comment.
 The watermark will not appear on your purchased image or notecards.
 Its purpose is to deter online theft, which can be traced and will be strictly...

-A lifelong love of writing, coupled now with photography and polishing images, continues to serve as my creative outlet in a less-hectic lifestyle called retirement.
+A lifelong love of writing, coupled now with photography and polishing images, serves as my creative outlet in a less-hectic lifestyle called retirement.
 Each step in the process helps me appreciate the beauty and amazing details of Godís creation.
-Though I consider taking and editing pictures a hobby, it's my passion.
-That helps explain the nearly six hundred fifty images I've posted so far--three thousand taken on a one-week trip alone!

 Shop with Confidence (Fine Art America Return Policy)

 If you're not happy with a purchase that you made on FineArtAmerica.com, for any reason, you can return it to us within 30 days of the order date.
 As soon as it arrives, we'll issue a full refund for the entire purchase price.
 Please note - Fine Art America does not reimburse the outgoing or return shipping charges unless the return is due to a defect in quality.